-Each PhD student must have completed a minimum of 24 hours of such dissertation work upon completion of the degree.
-The amount of dissertation research for which a student enrolls in any given semester should be commensurate with the progress a student is expected to make on the dissertation, as well as reflective of the extent to which University facilities and faculty time are invested in the proposed activities.
+The amount of dissertation/document/project research for which a student enrolls in any given semester should be commensurate with the progress a student is expected to make on the dissertation, as well as reflective of the extent to which University facilities and faculty time are invested in the proposed activities.

 The dissertation proposal aims to show the appropriateness, manageability, and significance of the projected research.
 The student formally presents the written proposal to the dissertation committee and defends it in a meeting with the committee.
 The proposal normally includes an introduction giving an overview and stating the significance of the proposed research, review of the literature, and methodology.
 Departments determine the details of the dissertation proposal's format with respect to such things as the length of the introduction and detail of the review of the literature.